 Drosera gigantea Species Profile

-The only species that shares a similar morphology is Drosera geniculata.
-Drosera gigantea can be distinguished by its mostly linear petioles and branches, as opposed to the strong zig-zagging branches of Drosera geniculata.
+The only species that shares a similar tree-like morphology is Drosera geniculata.
+Drosera gigantea can be distinguished by its mostly straight or slightly kinked petioles and branches, as opposed to the strongly zig-zagging branches and petioles of Drosera geniculata, which often jut back to point towards the centre of the plant.

 Drosera gigantea spp. gigantea.
 This subspecies is denoted by its green coloration and generally larger morphology.
 This plant was growing on the sandy banks of a swamp in the Mt Lesueur area.
 The plant was around 40 cm tall.